 Due to its size, the manual has been split into two separate PDFs, based on the structure of the original.
-Section I contains detailed instructional materials, while Section II consists of a number brief example texts, many of which are written in a style that is somewhat more cursive than the style that is taught in Section I.
+Section I contains detailed instructional materials, while Section II consists of a number of brief example texts, many of which are written in a style that is somewhat more cursive than the style that is taught in Section I.

 Download the Section I PDF

 View the Section I PDF in This Browser

 View the Section II PDF in This Browser